nii236/nii-finance/README.md

 ## Optimiser
 This microservice will launch many instances of the backtester instance, and through genetic or bruteforce optimisation, it will find the best parameters of the algo for a certain time period.
-Also generates a data dump that is used by graphAnalyser

 ## Live Algo Monitoring Tools (Web UI)

 ## TradingBook
 A microservice that keeps track of trades that are passed to it via a messaging bus and these trades can be routed to a broker from there.
-Also records these trades for analysis later (equity curves, metrics)
+Also records these trades for analysis later (equity curves, metrics) as a data dump (single file?).

 ## graphAnalyser
 This module is a stand alone tool that takes data dumps from other modules like the backtester which contain information about trades performed, and makes equity curves, and calculates other metrics (Alpha, Sharpe Ratio, etc.)